quiltdata/quilt/docs/API Reference/api.md

 ## list\_package\_versions(name, registry=None)  {#list\_package\_versions}
 Lists versions of a given package.

-Returns a sequence of (version, hash) of a package in a registry.
+Returns an iterable of (version, hash) of a package in a registry.
 If the registry is None, default to the local registry.

 __Arguments__

+* __name (str)__:  Name of the package
-* __registry(string)__:  location of registry to load package from.
+* __registry (str)__:  location of registry to load package from.

 __Returns__

-A sequence of tuples containing the version and hash for the package.
+An iterable of tuples containing the version and hash for the package.

 ## list\_packages(registry=None)  {#list\_packages}
 Lists Packages in the registry.

-Returns a sequence of all named packages in a registry.
+Returns an iterable of all named packages in a registry.
 If the registry is None, default to the local registry.

 __Arguments__

-* __registry(string)__:  location of registry to load package from.
+* __registry (str)__:  location of registry to load package from.

 __Returns__

-A sequence of strings containing the names of the packages
+An iterable of strings containing the names of the packages

 ## logged\_in()  {#logged\_in}